ShamSinha/Image-Recognition-Website/README.md

-# Image-Recognition-Website running on Tensorflow GPU
+# Face-Recognition-Website running on Tensorflow GPU